-Policy and procedures Location and The school assessment policy is located on the school website.
-All questions communication regarding this policy should be directed to Assistant Principal: Teaching and of policy Learning.
+QCE and QCIA policy and procedures handbook Policy and procedures Location and communication of policy The school assessment policy is located on the school website.
+All questions regarding this policy should be directed to Assistant Principal: Teaching and Learning.
 To ensure the assessment policy is consistently applied, it will be revisited at the beginning of each semester.
-Relevant processes will be revisited: parent information evenings · during senior education and training (SET) planning · when the assessment schedule is published · when each task is handed to students • in the newsletter and by email in response to phases of the assessment cycle.
-Expectations Clairvaux MacKillop College has high expectations for academic integrity and student about engaging participation and engagement in learning and assessment.
-Students are required to in learning and complete all course and assessment requirements on or before the due date for their assessment results to contribute to School (semester) reporting.
-Student responsibility Students are expected to: · engage in the learning for the subject or course of study • produce evidence of achievement that is authenticated as their own work submit responses to scheduled assessment on or before the due date.
-To emphasise the importance of sound academic practices, students will be actively taught the principles of academic integrity.
-Due dates School responsibility Clairvaux MacKillop College gathers evidence of student achievement on or before the due date.
-Due dates for final responses will be published in the assessment schedule.
+Relevant processes will be revisited: • parent information evenings • during senior education and training (SET) planning • when the assessment schedule is published • when each task is handed to students • in the newsletter and by email in response to phases of the assessment cycle.
+Expectations about engaging in learning and assessment Section 1.2.4 Section 2 Clairvaux MacKillop College has high expectations for academic integrity and student participation and engagement in learning and assessment.
+Students become eligible for a QCE when they have accrued the set amount of learning, at the set standard, in a set pattern, while meeting literacy and numeracy requirements.
+Students are required to complete all course and assessment requirements on or before the due date for their results to contribute credit to the QCE.
+Section 8.2.1 Student responsibility Students are expected to: • engage in the learning for the subject or course of study • produce evidence of achievement that is authenticated as their own work • submit responses to scheduled assessment on or before the due date.
+To emphasise the importance of sound academic practices, staff and students will complete the QCAA academic integrity courses.
+Due dates Section 8.2.1 Section 8.2.7 School responsibility Clairvaux MacKillop College is required to adhere to the QCAA's policies for gathering evidence of student achievement on or before the due date.
+Due dates for final responses will be published in the assessment schodule.
+All Due dates for final responses will be published in the assessment schedule.
 All students will be provided with their assessment schedule by mid-Term.
 Subject teachers provide the due date of checkpoints and drafts to students.
-The assessment schedule will: · align with Curriculum requirements provide sufficient working time for students to complete the task allow for internal quality assurance / authentication processes • enable timelines for quality assurance processes to be met • be clear to teachers, students and parents/carers be consistently applied give consideration to allocation of workload.
-Student responsibility Students are responsible for: · recording due dates in their diaries planning and managing their time to meet the due dates informing the school as soon as possible if they have concerns about assessment load and meeting due dates assessment in the stated lesson submitting Years 7-9 assessment electronically (in Teams/ Turnitin) by 3pm on the stated day or if the assessment is a product or performance, submit the
+The assessment schedule will: align with syllabus requirements provide sufficient working time for students to complete the task allow for internal quality assurance / authentication processes enable timelines for QCAA quality assurance processes to be met be clear to teachers, students and parents/carers be consistently applied give consideration to allocation of workload.